Zweig Villa or Paschinger Schlössl

 There is a memorial of Stefan Zweig next to the abbey.
-Being Jewish and a heart-felt European, he committed suicide in Argentina collectively with his wife in a moment when he believed that Europe was lost to the Nazi terror.
+Being Jewish and a heart-felt European, he committed suicide in Brasil collectively with his wife in a moment when he believed that Europe was lost to the Nazi terror.

 Hidden Treasures of Salzburg